Welcome to Kodiak College Disability Support Services

 Disability Support Services (DSS) coordinates the support services for UAA students who experience disabilities, as well as provides resources for the university and community.
 Providing equal opportunities for students who experience disabilities is a campus-wide responsibility and commitment.
 For more information about the services provided at UAA please visit the UAA Disability Support Services page.

-Students requesting accommodations should contact one of the disability support services liaisons at Kodiak College:
+Students requesting accommodations should contact one of the disability support services liaison at Kodiak College:

 Barbara Brown at firstname.lastname@example.org or (907) 486-1211 or